lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-Using this new abstraction, we can rewrite our To Do App above:
+Using this new abstraction, we can rewrite our To Do App example:

 ```kotlin
 fun Composer.TodoApp(items: List<TodoItem>) {